Breta01/handwriting-ocr/README.md

 # Handwriting OCR
 The project tries to create software for recognition of a handwritten text from photos (also for Czech language).
 It uses computer vision and machine learning.
 And it experiments with different approaches to the problem.

+## CLONING!
+The repo uses [Git LFS](https://git-lfs.github.com/) for storing ML models.
+Make sure you have Git LFS set up before cloning.
+Without it, you will be missing some files after cloning.

 ## Program Structure
 Proces of recognition is divided into 5 steps, starting with photo of page with text.